Online Safety Policy 2024.docx

 • The Internet is available to support communication internally and externally.

 • The Internet is an essential element in 21st century life for education, business and social interaction.
-Roselyn House School / The RHISE Service has a duty to provide students with quality Internet access as part of their learning experience.
+Roselyn House School has a duty to provide students with quality Internet access as part of their learning experience.

-• Provides the opportunity of remote learning for students unable to attend Roselyn House School / The RHISE Service’s premises.
+• Provides the opportunity of remote learning for students unable to attend Roselyn House School’s premises.
 (See Remote Learning Policy)

 How does the Internet benefit education?